PaystackHQ/plugin-magento/README.md

 and providing only your **Test keys**.
 - You may also change the title of the module specifying what you'd want your customers to see when choosing to pay via Paystack.
-- Set your Webhook URL on your [Paystack Dashboard][link-keys] as advised on the Paystack Configuration Page.
+- Set your Webhook URL on your [Paystack Dashboard][link-keys] to _//your/magento/site/root/paystack/webhook/handler_.

 ## I'm ready!